-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 Introducing DropzoneJS

-As the name implies, DropzoneJS allows users to upload files using drag n’ drop.
+DropzoneJS allows users to upload files using drag and drop.
 Whilst the usability benefits could justifiably be debated, it’s an increasingly common approach and one which is in tune with the way a lot of people work with files on their desktop.
 It’s also pretty well supported across major browsers.

-DropzoneJS isn’t simply a drag n’drop based widget, however; clicking the widget launches the more conventional file chooser dialog approach.
+DropzoneJS isn’t simply a drag and drop based widget, however.
+Clicking the widget launches the more conventional file chooser dialog approach.

 Here’s an animation of the widget in action:

-Alternatively, take a look at this, most minimal of examples.
+Alternatively, take a look at this most minimal of examples.

 You can use DropzoneJS for any type of file, though the nice little thumbnail effect makes it ideally suited to uploading images in particular.

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.